jonmadison/zero-to-api-talk/0toApi.md

 ^[SUBLIME TEXT] controllers/plants.js 2-refactor tab

-^We'll stop here.
-In a fleshed out API, we'd handle pagination, have more search options, etc. as needed.
-Let's get this pushed to the Nets!
+^[SAY] We'll stop here.
+In a fleshed out API, we'd handle pagination, have more search options, add our authentication and authorization, etc. as needed.
+Now let's talk about pushing this to the cloud.

 ---
 ![right](./images/internet_surf.gif)